Exciton-Polariton Dynamics in Multilayered Materials

 Fig.~\ref{Fig3_spread} presents time-dependent exciton-polariton density (exciton population at each site $n$) to illustrate how the phonon fluctuation synchronization in multilayered materials can enable coherent transport.
-Fig.~\ref{Fig3_spread}a presents the time-dependent exciton population in a single-layer material in the absence of phonon ($\gamma = 0$).
+Fig.~\ref{Fig3_spread}a presents the time-dependent exciton-polariton population in the absence of phonon ($\gamma = 0$) for both single-layer and multilayer materials.
 As expected, the exciton-polariton population, initially prepared at the center, propagates ballistically.
 In the presence of strong phonon interaction ($\gamma \neq 0$) the exciton-polariton propagation in a single-layer material, presented in Fig.~\ref{Fig3_spread}b, appears incoherent, exhibiting diffusive transport.
 In contrast, the exciton-polariton transport in multilayered material at the same exciton-phonon coupling $\gamma$, presented in Fig.~\ref{Fig3_spread}c, shows ballistic coherent propagation of the exciton-polariton wavefront.
-This remarkable effect can be clearly seen in Fig.~\ref{Fig3_spread}d which presents the exciton-polariton density at $t = 900$ fs.
-We see that the wavefront in multilayered material propagates coherently, which is missing in the single-layer case.
+This remarkable effect can be clearly seen in Fig.~\ref{Fig3_spread}d, which presents the exciton-polariton density at $t = 0.75$ ps.
+We see that the wavefront in a multilayered material propagates coherently, which is missing in the single-layer case.

 Fig.~\ref{Fig3_spread}g-h further illustrates that the exciton-polariton wavefront is delocalized over all the layers, with Fig.~\ref{Fig3_spread}e-f presenting the corresponding results in the single-layer scenario.
 This shows how delocalization of exciton-polariton density in the transverse direction exhibits enhanced transport in the longitudinal direction (or in the plane of the material).
 We find that this phonon fluctuation synchronization effect is quite ubiquitous, showing up in a wide range of parameter regimes.
-We present more exciton density propagation data for different values of $E_0$ and $\gamma$ in the SI.
+We present more exciton-polariton density propagation data for different values of $E_0$, $\Omega_0$, and $\gamma$ in the SI.

-Fig.~\ref{Fig4_loss}a-b presents the excitonic mean square displacement (MSD) for an initially prepared exciton-polariton at an energy window of $2.64\pm0.025$ eV.
+Fig.~\ref{Fig4_loss}a-b presents the excitonic mean square displacement (MSD) of the exciton-polariton initially prepared at an energy window of $2.62\pm0.025$ eV.
 The excitonic MSD is computed as~\cite{XuNC2023, TichauerAS2023, ChngNL2025}